 A pledge is your commitment, to the best of your ability, to contribute financially to Grace Church.
 Pledges allow the Budget Committee to plan a balanced budget based on promised income, which then in turn allow us to continue our ministry both within and well outside the walls of our church.
 Pledge forms are available through the mail or at the church.
 The information you provide is confidential.
 You may make a pledge payment in person, by mail, or electronically.
 You may pay a lump sum or make payments over time on a schedule you designate.
 If your circumstances change, you may alter your pledge by calling the church office and speaking with the Parish Administrator.

 Policy and financial matters are decided by a representative group of elected lay people called a Vestry.
-The head priest, often the Rector, handles day-to-day oversight of staff and, with the Assistant Rector, all spiritual and worship-related matters.
+The head priest, often the Rector, handles day-to-day oversight of staff and all spiritual and worship-related matters.
 All individual congregations are part of a larger geographical area called a Diocese, which is led by a bishop and meets together an an annual Diocesan Convention.
 Representatives from The Episcopal Church (bishops, priests and lay people from all the dioceses) then meet every three years at General Convention to consider and vote on policies and, at every third Convention, to elect a Presiding Bishop, who represents the Episcopal Church to the Anglican Communion for a nine-year term.

 The Episcopal Church (TEC) is one branch of the worldwide Anglican Communion which came into existence as an independent denomination after the American Revolution.
 Today, The Episcopal Church has between two and three million members on five continents.